cafjs/caf_dcinabox/README.md

 Simulates a device that access a CA. It uses `qemu-arm-static` to execute ARM instructions on your laptop or VM.
 This allows to test or build Docker images for the Raspberry Pi anywhere, even if they need node.js modules with native extensions.
 No more cross-compilation nightmares...

 The requirement on the Linux host is that `binfmt` should be enabled.
-In Ubuntu just install the package `binfmt-support`.
-Our base container images already include `qemu-arm-static`, there is no need to install it in the host.
+In Ubuntu just install the packages `qemu-user-static` and `binfmt-support`.
+Our base container images already include `qemu-arm-static`, but installing it in the host provides the correct configuration for `binfmt`.

+Download Docker ARM base images with:

+    ./extra/caf_rpi/setup.sh

+this script will also try, and fail, to create a token for a device.
+Ignore this failure, `cafjs device` already generates those tokens.

 The execution speed is not that bad, mostly because `qemu-arm-static` only emulates the application, and not the OS (i.e., the I/O).
 A core of my high-end laptop is roughly the same as a RPi 2 core.